heptarch/heptarch.github.io/projects.md

-This little essay represents some tentative thoughts on why Bell Labs was so successful as an "institute of creative technology", why that success has been so hard to replicate, and how one might go about replicating elements of that success in a distributed, self-organized fashion.
+This little essay represents some tentative thoughts on why Bell Labs was so successful as an "institute of creative technology", why that success has been so hard to replicate, and how one might approach replication in a distributed, self-organized, small-scale fashion.

 ### 2.1. <a href="#tbc">The Kelly gang</a><a id="sec-2-1" name="sec-2-1"></a>